WHY VISIT KUWAIT

 typical food in Kuwait

-- Falafel: deep-fried balls of mashed chickpeas and herbs) in a pita bread, with hummus (ground chickpeas), tahini (sesame seed sauce) and salads
+- Falafel: deep-fried balls of mashed chickpeas and herbs) in a piece of pita bread, with hummus (ground chickpeas), tahini (sesame seed sauce) and salads

 - Warak Enab: grape leaves stuffed with rice, tomatoes, onions, parsley, fresh mint and slowly simmered in a bath of olive oil and lemon juice